Nursing Program Information

 Concurrent Enrollment Program

-The CCC nursing program is partnered with Northern Arizona University (NAU) and Grand Canyon University (GCU) to provide a Concurrent Education Program (CEP).
-The CEP program provides a student the choice to apply to NAU or GCU to earn a Bachelor of Science in Nursing.
-The student would take online courses through either NAU or GCU while taking the core nursing classes in person at CCC.
+The CCC nursing program is partnered with Northern Arizona University (NAU), Grand Canyon University (GCU), and Arizona State University (ASU) to provide a Concurrent Education Program (CEP).
+The CEP program provides a student the choice to apply to NAU, GCU, or ASU to earn a Bachelor of Science in Nursing.
+The student would take online courses through the university of the their choice while taking the core nursing classes in person at CCC.
 This allows a student to graduate in two years and earn both an Associate degree and Bachelor degree in Nursing.
 For more information, please contact Katherine Costa, Director of Nursing/Allied Health and/or Advising.

 RN to BSN and Transferability of Credits